-For the 2017 accounting year 323 undertakings submitted state aid applications for indirect CO_2 -costs of emissions trading to the German Emissions Trading Authority at the German Environment Agency.
-Following verification of the applications, 322 undertakings with 891 installations received around $\[\in \]$ 202 million in aid.
+For the 2018 accounting year 326 undertakings submitted state aid applications for indirect $CO_2$ -costs of emissions trading to the German Emissions Trading Authority at the German Environment Agency.
+Following verification of the applications, 322 undertakings with 898 installations received around €219 million in aid.
 The EEA price used to calculate the aid (see explanatory notes in Section 1, p.
-5 onwards) amounted to $\[\in \]$ 5.40 which means that the total approved state aid for 2017 amounted to $\[\in \]$ 202 million and is lower than in 2016 ($\[\in \]$ 289 million).
+5 onwards) amounted to €5.88 which means that the total approved state aid for 2018 amounted to €219 million and is higher than in 2017 (€202 million).

 In certain circumstances, the so-called difference carried forward (see explanatory notes in Section 1, p.
-5 onwards) was applied to determine the aid amount for the 2017 accounting year, as was the case in the 2016 accounting year.
-In 2017, this amounted to around €291,000 (about €476,000 for the 2016 accounting year) and has already been included in the total aid allocation of €202 million.
-In 2017, 42 undertakings benefited from the difference carried forward due to the production trend and electricity consumption in 61 of their installations.
+5 onwards) was applied to determine the aid amount for the 2018 accounting year, as was the case in the previous accounting years.
+In 2018, this amounted to around €827,000 (about €291,000 for the 2017 accounting year) and has already been included in the total aid allocation of €219 million.
+In 2018, 47 undertakings benefited from the difference carried forward due to the production trend and electricity consumption in 72 of their installations.

-In 2017, undertakings in the chemical industry received 40 percent share, which was the largest share of the compensation.
-Undertakings in the iron and steel industry followed with 24 percent, the paper industry with about 18 percent, and the non-ferrous metal industry with approximately 17 percent.
-The clothing industry had a very small share of the total compensation with 0.1 percent and just eight applications (see Figure 1).
-The shares of the individual industries have changed only slightly compared to the 2016 accounting year.
+In 2018, undertakings in the chemical industry received 40 percent share, which was the largest share of the compensation.
+Undertakings in the iron and steel industry followed with 24 percent, the paper industry with about 19 percent, and the non-ferrous metal industry with approximately 17 percent.
+The clothing industry had a very small share of the 2018 total compensation with 0.1 percent and just six applications (see Figure 1).
+The shares of the individual industries have changed only slightly compared to the 2017 accounting year.

-Prices in million euro As of 30/11/2018
+\ Prices in million euro As of 10/12/2019

-Figure 1: Distribution of state aid for electricity price compensation in 2017 for individual industries
+Figure 1: Distribution of state aid for electricity price compensation in 2018 for individual industries

-Of the 891 installations for which aid has been granted, 460 participate in the European Emissions Trading Scheme (EU ETS).
-Their share of the total state aid is almost 67 percent (see Table 3).
-Many installations, particularly in the chemical industry and the non-ferrous metal industry, do not fall within the scope of the EU ETS while installations in the paper industry as well as the iron and steel industry are largely covered by the EU ETS.
+Of the 898 installations for which aid has been granted, 481 participate in the European Emissions Trading Scheme (EU ETS).
+Their share of the total state aid is almost 69 percent (see Table 3).
+Many installations, particularly in the chemical industry do not fall within the scope of the EU ETS while installations in the paper industry as well as the iron and steel industry are largely covered by the EU ETS.

-As a basis for the 2017 state aid calculation, product-specific electricity consumption efficiency benchmarks (hereinafter called "benchmarks") are just as important as the so-called fallback factor: about half of the total state aid results from the manufacture of products for which a benchmark exists and from the manufacture of products where the fallback factor has been applied to their electricity consumption (see explanatory notes in Section 1, p.
+As a basis for the 2018 state aid calculation, product-specific electricity consumption efficiency benchmarks (hereinafter called 'benchmarks') are just as important as the so-called fallback factor: about half of the total state aid results from the manufacture of products for which a benchmark exists and from the manufacture of products where the fallback factor has been applied to their electricity consumption (see explanatory notes in Section 1, p.
 5 onwards) in order to determine the aid amount.
-The largest share of aid for the 2017 accounting year is held by the benchmarks for chlorine (17 percent) and primary aluminium (12 percent), as well as the fallback calculation elements of the sectors "Manufacture of paper and paperboard" (14 percent) and "Manufacture of basic iron and steel and of ferro-alloys" (11 percent).
+The largest share of aid for the 2018 accounting year is held by the benchmarks for chlorine (17 percent) and primary aluminium (12 percent), as well as the fallback calculation elements of the sectors 'Manufacture of paper and paperboard' (14 percent) and 'Manufacture of basic iron and steel and of ferro-alloys' (11 percent).

-1 Code 2112 as per NACE-Rev. 1.1
+Code 2112 as per NACE Rev. 1.1

-2 Code 2710 as per NACE-Rev. 1.1
+Code 2710 as per NACE Rev. 1.1